 The success of our business currently substantially depends, and for the foreseeable future will continue to substantially depend, on the sale of only one service, LivePerson Chat.
 We cannot be certain that there will be client demand for our services or that we will be successful in penetrating the market for real-time sales and customer service technology.
-We have recently experienced slower revenue growth rates than in the past and we cannot assure you that we will experience any future revenue growth.
+Our revenue in the second quarter of 2001 was less than in the first quarter of 2001, and we cannot assure you that we will experience any future revenue growth.
 A decline in the price of, or fluctuation in the demand (by existing or potential clients) for, our services, is likely to cause our revenue to decline.